Dubouchj/siodb-jelastic/README.md

 ### Deployment

+In order to get this solution instantly deployed, clik on :
+- "Deploy to Hidora" button bellow,
+- You will be redirect, then, click on "Siodb"
-In order to get this solution instantly deployed, click the "Deploy" button bellow, specify your email address within the widget and click on "Install".
+- Specify your email address within the widget and click on "Install".
 You will receive an email to confirm the installation of your Siodb.

 [![Deploy to Hidora](images/deploy-to-hidora.png)](https://siodb.hidora.com)